• Skip to primary navigation

 Preparing for Your Trip to France

-Before traveling to France, it’s important to prepare for potential health and safety challenges.
-From packing essential medical supplies and getting the recommended vaccinations to understanding how the French healthcare system works, here are some key guidelines to help you get started.
+From packing essential medical supplies and getting recommended vaccinations to understanding how the French healthcare system works, these guidelines will help you prepare for a safe and worry-free trip.

 Medical Preparation for Travel to France

-It’s always wise to pack a travel health kit before your trip.
-This should include your health insurance documents, prescription medicines, and copies of prescriptions, as well as basic supplies like pain relievers, allergy medicine, and first-aid items.
+Before your trip, it’s wise to pack a travel health kit containing your health insurance documents, prescription medicines, and copies of prescriptions, along with basic supplies like pain relievers, allergy medications, and first-aid essentials.

-You might also want to pack remedies for headaches, scrapes, and sunburns, along with any personal medications.
-Since ticks are becoming more common in the French countryside, consider adding tick tweezers and antiseptic.
+Consider including remedies for headaches, scrapes, sunburns, and any personal medications.
+Since ticks are becoming more common in the French countryside, adding tick tweezers and antiseptic is a wise precaution.

 What Vaccinations Do I Need for France?

-In addition to these routine vaccines, some travelers may benefit from extra protection.
+In addition to these, some travelers may benefit from extra protection.
 The hepatitis A vaccine is advisable for most visitors to France, especially those who plan to spend time in rural areas or eat food from street vendors.

 a woman getting a shot to make sure she meets the vaccination requirements for traveling abroad

-Hepatitis B vaccination is also advised for travelers who may stay for an extended period, have close contact with locals, or might need medical treatment during their trip.
+Hepatitis B vaccination is also advisable for travelers who plan to stay for an extended period, have close contact with local residents, or may require medical treatment in France.

-Although rabies is extremely rare in France, the virus does exist in bats.
-If you plan to explore caves, work with animals, or spend significant time outdoors in remote areas, it’s worth considering a pre-exposure rabies vaccination.
-Anyone bitten or scratched by an animal should wash the wound thoroughly with soap and water and seek immediate medical attention.
+Although rabies is extremely rare in France, the virus is present in bats.
+If you plan to explore caves, work with animals, or spend significant time outdoors in remote areas, consider getting a pre-exposure rabies vaccination.
+Anyone bitten or scratched by an animal should immediately wash the wound with soap and water and seek medical attention.

-Another vaccine to consider is for tick-borne encephalitis (TBE), particularly if you’ll be hiking, camping, or spending time in forested areas such as Alsace or the Alps.
-TBE is spread through tick bites, and the vaccination offers added protection if you plan to visit affected regions.
+Another vaccine to consider is for tick-borne encephalitis (TBE), especially if you’ll be hiking, camping, or spending time in forested areas like Alsace or the Alps.
+TBE is spread through tick bites, and the vaccination provides added protection when visiting affected regions.

 How to Bring Medications to France